sandialabs/samlab/docs/overview.rst

 used to organize your trials in any way that suits you, much like observations.

-Note that a trial can contain more than one model - so a 5 by 2 cross validation experiment could be stored as a single trial containing ten models.
+Note that a trial can contain more than one model - so a 5 by 2 cross validation experiment would be stored as a single trial containing ten models.
+Trials can contain `content`, too.

 Use :func:`samlab.trial.create` to create trials.